How to Perform Backups and Restorations in SQL Management Studio

 How to Restore a Database in SQL Management Studio

-- Device: If you’re restoring from a
+- Device: Restore from a specific backup file (e.g.,

-Step 3: Configure the Restore Settings
+Step 3: Configure the Restore Options

 - Under the Destination section, specify the name of the database to restore.
+You can restore it to the same name or a new name.

 - Overwrite the existing database: Check this option if you’re restoring over an existing database.

-- Recovery State: Choose the appropriate state:
+- Recovery State: Choose the appropriate recovery state:

 - RESTORE WITH RECOVERY: Makes the database operational after the restore.

-Step 4: Initiate the Restore
+Step 5: Initiate the Restore

 - Click OK to start the restoration process.